[…] For more Christmas destinations visit Quebec City at Christmas- The Ultimate Planning Guide […]

 What to eat in Quebec City

-This exquisite french-style bakery is about a mile outside of the old city in the neighborhood of Saint-Roch.
-It is quite busy in the morning, but the employees move quickly.
-Order the Kouign-amann (pronounced “Queen Aman”) with strawberry or chocolate filling for the most heavenly breakfast.
+This exquisite French-style bakery is about a mile outside of the old city in the neighborhood of Saint-Roch.
+It is pretty busy in the morning, but the employees move quickly.
+Order the Kouign-Amann (pronounced “Queen Aman”) with strawberry or chocolate filling for the most heavenly breakfast.

 Poutineville